jonas-grgt/django-ajax-forms/docs/usage.rst

 The AjaxValidatingFormMixin only overwrites the post handler.
 So a normal GET request will serve the renderd form as defined in contact-form.html, as usual.
 POST request will validate the form and return a JSON response dictionary.
+If the form is invalid the dictionary will contain an other dictionary of errors, listing the fields that have been marked as invalid.
+You can implement one method form_is_valid, which is triggered from from_valid before rendering the json response.
+In this method you can do additional tasks, such as sending an email.
 The response will be handled by the jQuery plugin.